Pedestrian Accident Lawyers

 Other patterns in pedestrian death include the time of day and the involvement of alcohol.
 In 2012, the most common time of occurrence was the evening and late-night hours, with 44% taking place between 9 p.m. and 6 a.m.
 The involvement of alcohol is also significant as evidenced by the fact that of the pedestrians 16 and older killed in 2012, 51% had a blood alcohol concentration (BAC) of .008% or higher.

 In 2012, Florida saw 476 pedestrian fatalities.
 During that same year, there were 7,413 pedestrians injured in accidents involving a motor vehicle in Florida.
 Pedestrian injuries not involving a fatality can cause substantial hardship to the injured person’s family, as they may be unable to work, and the cost of medical treatment can easily climb in excess of $100,000.00.
 If you or a loved one are involved with in automobile accident as a pedestrian, it is important that you speak with an attorney immediately, even if there is a question as to partial fault on the part of the injured party.
 A driver of an automobile in Florida has a duty to be aware of his surroundings at all times, therefore, it is imperative to gather evidence and speak to witnesses as quickly as possible.
-At Personal Injury of Florida, we have successfully prosecuted thousands of injury cases involving pedestrians, even in situations involving alcohol or jaywalking on the part of the victims.
+At Personal Injury of Florida, we have successfully prosecuted many injury cases involving pedestrians, even in situations involving alcohol or jaywalking on the part of the victims.
 Call today to schedule your free initial consultation.